eapostol/coltons-platformer/README.md

 ## Issues

-i got the basic physics running for solid top tiles, spike tiles, and normal solid tiles, im not sure though if it is the best way, i also am still having to consider how i will get laders to work, and i have no idea how im gonna add enimies or colectable objects yet
+i got the basic physics running for solid top tiles, spike tiles, and normal solid tiles, im not sure though if it is the best way, i also am still having to consider how i will get laders to work, and i have no idea how im gonna add enimies or colectable objects yet for ladders i think i might need to change jump to space bar and 'w' to climb??

 ## credits